What Does Up-selling Mean?

 14 Examples of Using Cross-sells & Up-sells in Online Retail

-According to OptinMonster, product recommendation drive 10-30% of revenue.
+According to OptinMonster, product recommendations drive 10-30% of revenue.

 Put simply, up-selling is the technique when you literally offer to purchase a more expensive product.
 In addition to promoting more expensive offerings, up-selling also incentivizes purchases of a greater number of items/services.
 The goal of up-selling is to increase the average purchase amount.